-When a vehicle is turning, the outside wheel is spinning faster than the inside wheel.
-This is because the outside path of a turn has a greater distance to travel than the inside path does.
-To compensate for this, a differential allows one wheel to spin faster than the other.
+When a vehicle turns, the outside wheel spins faster than the inside wheel.
+This is because the outside path of a turn has a greater distance to travel than the inside path.
+A differential allows one wheel to spin faster than the other to compensate.

 Open differentials power the wheel with the least resistance.
 This causes a tire that has broken loose and started to spin to spin even faster.
 This leaves the other tire with little or no torque.
 A limited-slip differential provides a limited connection between the two axles, providing torque to both wheels, even when one has begun to slip or break loose.

-There are different types of limited-slip differentials, and some are not serviceable.
-Most are and contain a series of friction discs and steel plates held under a constant, but limited amount of spring pressure.
+Some are not serviceable.
+Most contain a series of friction discs and steel plates held under constant but limited spring pressure.
 Some contain a viscous clutch with a thick sticky fluid that gets thicker as it heats up.
 This unit is typically replaced when the fluid wears.